BryceLuna/Fraud_Detection/README.md

 1. In the interest of time, a SVM model was not built.
 SVM models can be very expensive to train with little advantage over other classification algorithms.

-2. Classes were balanced in Load_Data and therefore, a 'f1' scoring metric was chosen instead of 'f1_weighted.'
+2. Classes were balanced in Load_Data.py and therefore, a 'f1' scoring metric was chosen instead of 'f1_weighted.'

 ### Models_Eval.py
-Models_Eval file consists of a single function to evaluate each model on the test data.
+Models_Eval.py consists of a single function to evaluate each model on the test data.
 The function returns the classification report for each model.

 ## Results
 Unsurprisingly the random forest and gradient boosting classifiers performed the best.
 These two models each had a 'f1' test score of .76.